AIT-Assistive-Autonomous-Systems/ros2bag_tools/README.md

 restamp
 ```

-and run `ros2 bag process -c process.config in.bag -o out.bag`, to cut off the first 10 seconds, extract messages of one specific topic and restamp them in one go.
+and run `ros2 bag process -c process.config in.bag -o out.bag` to cut off the first 10 seconds, extract messages of the /image_rect topic and restamp them in one go.